-It's always an exciting day when a new cafe opens it's doors, and we couldn't be happier to announce the newest member of the Rumble family; The Chestnut Tree.
+It's always an exciting day when a new cafe opens it's doors, and especially so, when it's not just a cafe, but a bookshop as well.
+We couldn't be happier to announce the newest member of the Rumble family; The Chestnut Tree.

 We had a chat with owner Reem, to hear about how the idea to open a cafe came about.

 What led you to start the Chestnut Tree?